clambin/traefik-simple-auth/README.md

 - `auth-prefix`

-  Prefix used to construct the authorization URL from the domain.
+  The prefix used in the auth provider's redirect URL.

 - `session-cookie-name`